Photo-Abyan-Athif- Unsplash-trees-sky

 Coherence is especially important to consider for datasets that are, or could be, linked together.
 The use of inconsistent terms or data across such datasets has the potential to cause problems when linking them together.
 It is key that producers are clear on the terminology and definitions being used in their data collections to support accurate data linkage and subsequent analysis of the data.

-There will be times where producers are not able to meet the needs of everyone who has an interest in the collection of data about sex or gender identity.
-One example of this may be when the needs of the data users differ from the needs of the individuals providing their data, such as survey respondents.
+There will be times when producers are not able to meet the needs of everyone who has an interest in the collection of data about sex or gender identity.
+One example is when the needs of the data users differ from the needs of the individuals providing their data, such as survey respondents.
 For example, a survey may be collecting data about sex, but some respondents may report that they would prefer to provide their gender identity.
 We acknowledge that these situations can be difficult for producers to navigate and that there may not always be a clear answer that will meet the needs of everyone involved.
 This may be especially true for statutory data collections where there is little ability to change the collection.
-In these instances, producers should clearly explain why certain information is or is not being collected, including being transparent and open about their decision-making processes and the evidence and priorities used to inform their choices.
+In these instances, producers should clearly explain why certain information is or is not being collected and be transparent and open about their decision-making processes and the evidence and priorities used to inform their choices.

 Questions for statistics producers to consider